Gender pay gap in sports: Economic return

 In a study that analyzed over 460 occupations, athletes have the worst gender pay gap.
 The average female athlete makes $15,232 in comparison to male athletes who make $38,008 on average, a 149.5% increase.

 Economic elements also affect the pay equity within sports.
 In 2018, the WNBA team attracted 7,716 fans per game, which is more than 10,000 fans below the audience attracted by NBA teams per game.
 Female teams attracted fewer fans compares to male teams, indicates female teams sold less ticket and hence generated less revenue.
-The highest-paid female wrestler Ronda Rousey says she thinks how much female athletes get paid should relate to how much revenue they bring in.
+The highest-paid female MMA Fighter Ronda Rousey says she thinks how much female athletes get paid should relate to how much revenue they bring in.
 The different marketability of athletes affects the corresponding earnings of male and female athletes.
 The economic benefits will occur as long as female athletes generate outstanding revenue as their male counterparts do.

 However, the pay gap between men and women players is extreme and far outstrips these differences in revenue.
 Again comparing the NBA and WNBA: in 2019, the average NBA player earned $8,321,937, while a WNBA player earned $75,181.
 Golf also presents a massive pay gap between men and women athletes, with a PGA player earning around $1,235,495 and an LPGA player earning $48,993 on average.
 The soccer pay gap between MLS and NWSL is over $300,000, with men earning around $410,730 and women earning an average of $35,000.
 The MLB and NPF difference in pay is over $4,000,000, with women averaging around $6,000 a year in 2019.
 The difference in pay between ATP and WTA turns out to be around $50,000 a year as well.

 Furthermore, the women players' earnings as a proportion of WNBA profits has changed over time.
 In the 1954–55 season, players grossed a total of 45% of the WNBA operating income.
 This eventually grew even higher, almost to 60%, but recently the WNBA players have been earning only 21% of the league's revenue.